-The plot is run at the total plotted data level...
+The plot is run for the chosen dimension.

 SAVING THE PLOT

-To save the plot as a PNG file, click on the small circle to the right of the legend, and select "save as PNG".
+To save the plot as a PNG file, click on the small camera icon on the top right corner of the plot.

 Open the expander under the 📊 Plot type drop down menu by clicking on the ➕ sign.